-The Zygomaticus major (11) arises from the malar bone close to its junction with the zygoma, and passes obliquely to the angle of the mouth, where it blends with the orbicularis oris, the depressor anguli oris and the skin.
+The Zygomaticus major (11) arises from the malar bone close to its junction with the zygoma, and passes obliquely to the angle of the mouth, where it blends with the orbicularis oris.

-The Zygomaticus minor (10), much smaller, usually looks like a part of the orbicularis palpebrarum; it arises from the malar bone in front of the preceding, and is inserted between it and the levator labii superioris, with which it unites.
+The Zygomaticus minor (10), much smaller, usually looks like a part of the orbicularis palpebrarum ; it arises from the malar bone in front of the preceding, and is inserted between it and the levator labii superioris, with which it unites.

-On the side of the jaw will be seen the insertion of the Platysma Myoides. continuous more or less with the orbicularis oris at the angle of the mouth, and with the muscles below the lip.
-Occasionally there is a strong slip passing transversely from the fascia over the masseter to the angle of the mouth. called the Risorius Muscle of Santorini.
+On the side of the jaw will be seen the insertion of the Platysma Myoides, continuous more or less with the orbicularis oris at the angle of the mouth, and with the muscles below the lip.
+Occasionally there is a strong slip passing transversely from the fascia over the masseter to the angle of the mouth, called the Risorius Muscle of Santorini.

-The Depressor Anguli Oris (Fig. 191, 13) (triangularis menti) is a triangular muscle arising from the outer surface of the lower jaw, below and a
+The Depressor Anguli Oris (Fig. 191, 13) (triangularis menti) is a triangular muscle arising from the outer surface of the lower jaw, below and a little externally to the mental foramen, and inserted into the angle of the mouth.